-^{} Action Stage - The stage which some type of mitigation action in preparation for possible significant hydrologic activity occurs.
+Action Stage - The stage which some type of mitigation action in preparation for possible significant hydrologic activity occurs.

-^{} Flood Stage - The stage for which a rise in water surface level begins to impact lives, property, or commerce.
+Flood Stage - The stage for which a rise in water surface level begins to impact lives, property, or commerce.

+2) The Corps and SERFC have a cyclical procedure for providing forecast data between Federal agencies.
+As soon as reservoir release decisions have been planned and scheduled for the proceeding days, the release decision data are sent to SERFC.
+Taking release decision data, coupled with local inflow forecasts at forecast points along the ACT, SERFC can provide inflow forecasts into Corps projects.
+Having revised inflow forecasts from SERFC, the Corps has up-to-date forecast data to make the following days' release decisions.

+(3) APC provides hourly discharge data from APC's Jordan, Bouldin, and Thurlow projects and provides a seven-day forecast of average daily releases from Jordan, Bouldin, and Thurlow projects.

-- 6-02.
+6-02.
 Flood Condition Forecasts.
-During flood conditions, forecasts are made for two conditions: rainfall that has already fallen, and for potential rainfall (or expected rainfall).
-Decisions can be made on the basis of known events and what if scenarios.
-The Water Management Section prepares forecasts and receives the official forecasts from SERFC. - a.
+During flood conditions, forecasts are made for two conditions: rainfall that has already fallen and for potential rainfall (or expected rainfall).
+Proactive decisions can be made on the basis of known events and what if scenarios.
+The Water Management Section prepares forecasts and receives the official forecasts from SERFC.

+a.
 Requirements.
 Accurate flood forecasting requires a knowledge of antecedent conditions, rainfall and runoff that has occurred, and tables or unit hydrographs to apply the runoff to existing flow conditions.
-Predictive QPF data are needed for what if scenarios.
-Both water-on-the-ground and predictive QPF forecast are used in making release decisions. - b.
+Predictive QPF data are needed for what if scenario.
+Both water-on-the-ground and predictive QPF forecast are used in making release decisions.

+b.
 Methods.
-For determining flood conditions at the R. F. Henry Project, the observed hourly discharges out of APC's Jordan, Bouldin, and Thurlow projects along with the APC's daily 7-day forecast for the Coosa and Tallapoosa Rivers are used. - 6-03.
+For determining flood conditions at the R. F. Henry Project, the observed hourly discharges out of APC's Jordan, Bouldin, and Thurlow projects along with the APC's daily seven-day forecast for the Coosa and Tallapoosa Rivers are used.

+6-03.
 Conservation Purpose Forecasts.
 The R. F. Henry Project is essentially a run-of-theriver project and has no practical conservation storage in the reservoir.
 Therefore, it is unnecessary to forecast for conservation purposes at this project.